CONVERTING TO DIGITAL TV Updated on 02/24/2007 by Russ Munch

 To prevent it from being a custom installation I assisted the installer, and I cut out sheetrock from the interior family room wall in two places so that the cable could be fished down the interior wall.
 Also, since Dish Network does not install telephone jacks, I fished a standard 4 wire telephone line through the same sheetrock holes and routed in through the attic after the install person left.
 The next day, I patched the holes in the sheetrock, and after a few more coats of joint compound, I primed a painted the wall.
 The dual receiver installation in the PC bedroom was easy since it was on the wall adjacent to the garage, so the installer was able to get to it by routing that RG6 cable out of the attic and through the garage.
 The installer provided an HDMI cable to connect the DVR to my HDTV which is not normally part of the free install.

-The Dish VIP722 HD DVR is about equal to the TiVo Series 3 which sells for $599.99 plus tax plus $12.95 per month subscription fee on a 1 year monthly plan.
-However, the Dish DVR is leased for $6 per month with no upfront cost and seems to have all the TiVo features except a high speed Internet connection even though it has an Ethernet port for future use.
-It does have satellite pay for view and satellite on demand access to the newest movies for a reasonable price, and it uses a dialup internet connection for paying.
+The Dish VIP722 HD DVR is about equal to the TiVo Series 3.
+However, the Dish DVR is leased for about $5.98 per month with no upfront cost and seems to have all the TiVo features except a high speed Internet connection even though it has an Ethernet port for future use.
+It does have satellite pay for view and satellite on demand access to movies for a reasonable price, and it uses a dialup internet connection for paying.
 Also it has two USB ports for multimedia and an external hard disk.
 We record shows in Standard Definition (SD) because 55 hours of High Definition (HD) recording would not be sufficient for our usage.

 AT&T Dish Billing